 Accurate Expression: A DBT Strategy for Stronger Relationships

 One of the most powerful communication strategies in Dialectical Behavior Therapy (DBT) is a skill called Accurate Expression.
-This phrase, coined by DBT expert Alan Fruzzetti, emphasizes speaking clearly, directly, and truthfully — without distortion or unnecessary intensity.
+This phrase, coined by DBT expert Alan Fruzzetti, emphasizes speaking clearly, directly, and truthfully—without distortion or unnecessary intensity.

 When we practice Accurate Expression, we’re not just “saying what’s on our mind.”
 We’re choosing words that reflect our true experience and communicate it in a way that others can actually hear.
 It asks us to slow down, notice what we are really feeling, and then put that into words as clearly and specifically as possible.
-Instead of “you never listen to me,” accurate expression might sound like:
+Instead of saying, “you never listen to me,” accurate expression might sound like:

 “I felt hurt last night when I was sharing about my day and you were also on your phone.
-Can I have your full attention for a few minutes I really would like to talk through something that happened earlier.”
+Can I have your full attention for a few minutes?
+I really would like to talk through something that happened earlier.”

 Done well, this creates space for validation—that feeling of being understood—which is one of the cornerstones of any healthy relationship.